sovity/edc-ce/docs/welcome.md

 			<td>
 				<strong>Frontend</strong>
 			</td>
-			<td> nderstand the fundamental concepts of our EDC using our frontend.</td>
+			<td>Understand the fundamental concepts of our EDC using our frontend.</td>
 			<td></td>
 			<td>
 				<a href="/docs/images/Card-Frontend-100.jpg">Card-Frontend-100.jpg</a>